iinsys/devops/README.md

 ## 📜 Code of Conduct
 We are committed to fostering a welcoming and respectful environment.
 Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) to understand our expectations and help us maintain an inclusive community.

+## 🔒 Security

+For information about security-related issues and how to report vulnerabilities, please see our [SECURITY.md](./SECURITY.md).

 ## 📄 License
 This repository is licensed under the terms of the [ MIT license](./LICENSE).
 Feel free to use, modify, and distribute this code as per the license conditions.